Historic weather changes in Inkpen are available at climate.inkpenvillage.co.uk.

 Moths

 In 2004, Stephen Painting conducted a survey of moths throughout the year.
 The results are here.
 In 2024, twenty years on, we repeated the survey to try and see if climate change is having an effect on insect populations.
-The results are in but not yet in a form fit for this website but here are just a few of the moths seen.
+The results are shown here.

 Insect data is considered to be one of the key markers for climate change.